commercetools/commercetools-serverless-examples/example-completeness/README.md

 ```

 ## Usage
-1. Define a incomplete product (completeness = 0%) by pasting the JSON of a commercetools product into `./config/incompleteProduct.json`
+1. Define an incomplete product (completeness = 0%) by pasting the JSON of a commercetools product into `./config/incompleteProduct.json`
 2. Define a complete product (completeness = 100%) by pasting the JSON of a commercetools product into `./config/completeProduct.json`
-3. If necessary, define the the level of detail that your product requires and the algorithms that are used to compare products properties by adding schemas to `./src/schemas.js` and write your custom normalizers.
+3. If necessary, define the level of detail that your product requires and the algorithms that are used to compare products properties by adding schemas to `./src/schemas.js` and write your custom normalizers.
 More details can be found in the *schemas-section*.
 4. Build your code and deploy it as a Google Cloud Function to Google Cloud.
-5. Create the [API-Extension](https://docs.commercetools.com/http-api-projects-api-extensions.html) in your commercetools project.
+5. Create the [API Extension](https://docs.commercetools.com/http-api-projects-api-extensions.html) in your commercetools project.

 ### Schemas
 Commercetools products contain many different complex sub-objects such as attributes, images, assets, category-maps, variants, prices and so on.
 By default `deepdiff` does return all deleted properties and array elements of the given product.
 While this works fine for simple properties such as `key` or `taxCategory`, more complex properties such as localizable datafields, attributes or prices need to be normalized with *Normalizers* in order to make `deepdiff` return proper values.
 Schemas and Normalizers help you to define required sub-objects and required properties using JSONpaths.
 Some examples: